 The "Install" page contains installation settings.
 When updating, goto "Install" (/index.php?action=edit_install) and save to update new values.

 The "Theme" page contains theme values.
 When updating, goto "Theme" (/index.php?action=edit_theme) and save to update new values.

 The hard coded installation constants are contained in the "includes/cms_configure.php" file.
 It is recommended

 that this file is made read only.

-After updating a site, it is highly recommended that you login as an administrator, the site version number checking will run the Rebuild Setup functionality automatically (will take upto a 1 minute to respond while the checking and rebuilding is completed).
+After updating a site, it is highly recommended that you login as an administrator, the site version number checking will run the Rebuild Setup functionality automatically (will take upto a 1 minute or 2 to respond while the checking and rebuilding is completed).